ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/storage/files.md

 ## Usage { #usage }

-Files support appends: `write_file` command.
+Files support appends via the `write_file` [command](../../../api/commands.md#write_file).
 This performs a write by adding [chunks](../../../user-guide/storage/chunks.md); therefore, we recommend against performing many small writes.

-We use the `read_file` command to read files.
+To read files, use the `read_file` [command](../../../api/commands.md#read_file).
 You can either read an entire file or specify a read range in the form of an offset in bytes.
 To do this, use the `offset` selector in the [YPath](../../../user-guide/storage/ypath.md) language.
 Each read requires a request for metadata from the master server, so multiple reads are not recommended.

 ### Using in jobs { #usage_in_jobs }

-One way to use files is to deliver the same data, such as lookups, for jobs.
+One way to use files is to deliver the same data, such as lookups, for [jobs](../../../user-guide/data-processing/operations/overview.md).
 This causes file chunks to be downloaded into the local cache of every node requesting the file.

-If a file consists of 2 or more chunks, or has `compression_codec` set, the cache rebuilds the original file from the chunks.
+If a file consists of multiple chunks or has `compression_codec` set, the cache rebuilds the original file from the [chunks](../../../user-guide/storage/chunks.md).
 This file is referred to as an artifact.
 There are two ways to deliver an artifact into a file in a job `sandbox`, which is a special directory that every job creates:

 - By default, a [link](../../../user-guide/storage/links.md) to the artifact will be created in the job `sandbox`.
 This behavior is preferred since it works faster and creates less hard drive IO load.

 - If you include the `copy_file` option in the specification, the file will be copied into the `sandbox`.
-It does not make sense to use this behavior unless you need to mount the entire `sandbox` in [tmpfs](https://en.wikipedia.org/wiki/Tmpfs).
+It does not make sense to use this behavior unless you need to mount the entire `sandbox` in [tmpfs](https://{{lang}}.wikipedia.org/wiki/Tmpfs).

 If a file's `executable` attribute is set to `true`, it will be executable in the job `sandbox`.
 By default, the attribute is set to `false`.

 You can use the `file_name` attribute to manage the name of a file or link created in the `sandbox`.
-If this attribute is absent, the Cypress filename is used.
+If this attribute is absent, the [Cypress](../../../user-guide/storage/cypress.md) filename is used instead.

 ## System attributes { #attributes }